-The Group reports its results and financial position in accordance with the EU-IFRS (as defined above) required to be applied under the Bank of Spain's Circular 4/2004, which has been replaced by the Bank of Spain's Circular 4/2017 of 27th November, on Public and Confidential Financial Reporting Rules and Formats (Circular 4/2017), for financial statements as of 1st January, 2018 and thereafter, and in compliance with IFRS-IASB.
+The Group reports its results and financial position in compliance with the EU-IFRS (as defined above) required to be applied under the Bank of Spain's Circular 4/2017, which replaced the Bank of Spain's Circular 4/2004 for financial statements relating to the period ended 1st January, 2018 and thereafter and in compliance with IFRS-IASB.
 Changes to IFRS or interpretations thereof may cause the Group's future reported results and financial position to differ from current expectations, or historical results to differ from those previously reported due to the adoption of accounting standards on a retrospective basis.
-Such changes may also affect the Group's regulatory capital and ratios.
-The Group monitors potential accounting changes and, when possible, the Group determines their potential impact and disclose significant future changes in the Group's financial statements that it expects as a result of those changes.
+Such changes and, when possible, the Group determines their potential impact and disclose significant future changes in the Group's consolidated financial statements that it expects as a result of those changes.
 Currently, there are a number of issued but not yet effective IFRS changes, as well as potential IFRS changes, some of which could be expected to impact the Group's reported results, financial position and regulatory capital in the future.
-In particular, IFRS 16 introduces a single lessee accounting model, replacing IAS 17.
+For further information about developments in financial accounting and reporting standards, see Note 2.3 to the Consolidated Financial Statements ("Recent IFRS pronouncements").

-Weaknesses or failures in the Group's internal or outsourced processes, systems and security could materially adversely affect its results of operations, financial condition or prospects, and could result in reputational damage
+Weaknesses or failures in the Group's internal or outsourced processes, systems and security could materially adversely affect its business, financial condition and results of operations and could result in reputational damage